1935 Brazilian communist uprising: Background

 In July 1934, with the approval of Brazil's new constitution and the election of Vargas, the country entered a period of constitutional normality, although no one was satisfied.
 President Getúlio Vargas declared himself against the constitutional regime despite his authoritative role.
 Other opposing factions within Brazil's politics shared his point of view that the new government was weak and thus began to plot its overthrow.

-The plot to overthrow the government was begun in 1934 by disgraced military officers who lost power and prestige as a result of collaborating with former Brazilian president Artur Bernades during the Brazilian Revolution of 1930.
+The plot to overthrow the government was begun in 1934 by disgraced military officers who lost power and prestige as a result of collaborating with former Brazilian president Artur Bernardes during the Brazilian Revolution of 1930.
 Using their position within the military, conspirators began an effort to siphon military weapons from police forces and recruited military men of sergeant rank and below to form a combat force.

 These efforts gave the revolutionaries connections to most garrisons in the country by October 1934, although three factions would form within the revolutionary movement, causing a clash of ideas.
 The first group, based in São Paulo, was led by military officers and civilians seeking social reform.
 The second faction was made up of military personnel who shared authoritarian ideals, while the third was composed of communists within the military, both enlisted and officers.

-The movement during this time would find itself infiltrated by the Comintern, Johann Heinrich Amadeus de Graaf of British intelligence, and Vargas' government.
+The movement during this time would find itself infiltrated by the Communist International (Comintern), MI6 agent Johann Heinrich Amadeus de Graaf, and Vargas' government.
 Filinto Muller, an officer loyal to Vargas based in the Federal District, learned of the conspiracy against the government as early as October 1934.

 Senior military leaders were rightfully fearful that the communist element in their midst would take over their movement.
 The Brazilian Communist Party, which was then called the Communist Party of Brazil, began its efforts to take control of the movement by January 1935 after the planning for an uprising caught the attention of the Soviet Union.
-Communist agents identified these political divisions within the movement, particularly the differences between officers who rallied with Artur Bernades and those who wished for social reform.
+Communist agents identified these political divisions within the movement, particularly the differences between officers who rallied with Artur Bernardes and those who wished for social reform.
 The communists took full control of the movement by March 1935 after expelling unsympathetic officers from the cause.
 This would act to hinder the movement, which had initially intended to begin the uprising during Carnival week, in 1935.

 During this time the National Liberation Alliance was created in Brazil, inspired by popular fronts that emerged in Europe to prevent Nazi-fascist political advance.
 The ANL would serve to expand the conspiracy by attracting many military personnel, Catholics, socialists, and liberals into the mass movement under a unified front alongside numerous unions.